liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 The final step of the migration process is when the data is moved from Azure to SharePoint.
 This action is transparent to the user when using SPMT or a third- party tool.

 To improve throughput, users are encouraged to run parallel tasks against different site collections if possible.
 We recommend that you don't submit more than 5,000 migration jobs/requests at one time.
 Over-queuing the network creates an extra load on the database and slow migration down.
 Make sure your task has completed before you upload a new migration request.
-Some tools may already be doing this for you.
+Some tools may already be doing this action for you.

 > [!IMPORTANT]
 > We recommend that you do not have more than 5,000 migration jobs/requests **in the queue**.
-This number *does not* refer to the number of jobs *processing*.
+This number *doesn't* refer to the number of jobs *processing*.
 >
 > To learn more about processing performance, see [Avoid getting throttled or blocked in SharePoint Online](/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online).

-During migration, it isn't uncommon for your migration task to be throttled.
+During migration, it's common for your migration task to be throttled.
 Throttling is implemented to ensure the best user experience and reliability of SharePoint.
 It's primarily used to load balance the database and can occur if you misconfigure migration settings, such as migrating all your content in a single task or attempting to migrate during peak hours.

 For more technical background and information, please see: